Rauert/docmosis-cloud-sdk-java/readme.md

 #### JAR file

+The current release of the jar can be found under the `dist` folder, or you can build the jar yourself with the following steps:

 1. Download the Docmosis Cloud SDK Java (DWS2) project from github
 2. Unzip the package
 3. Build the jar using: